Ruslan Skvortsov: Biography

 With the Bolshoi Ballet Skvortsov has performed in the United States, Canada, Mexico, Cuba, the United Kingdom, France, the Netherlands, Belgium, Switzerland, Italy, Norway, Japan, South Korea, China, Singapore, the United Arab Emirates, Turkey, South Africa and Australia.
 His guest appearances have included performing Swan Lake at the Mariinsky Theatre in Saint Petersburg, Giselle at the Teatro di San Carlo in Naples and Asuka at the New National Theatre Tokyo to mark the 60th anniversary of the Asami Maki Ballet.

+In 2024 Skvortsov became a répétiteur and coach at the Kremlin Ballet.